 A retailer must only use data for the following purposes:

-to provide the customer with a quotation for the supply of electricity by the retailer; and/or
+to provide the customer with a quotation for the supply by the retailer; and/or

 to initiate a transfer in relation to that customer.

 Market data procedures

 If under this Code a retailer or network provider sends a communication electronically, the retailer and network provider must first notify and confirm each other’s electronic communication address(es).